DomanskiFilip/AI-Drone-Detection/README.md

 -  Standardized image resizing
 -  Data visualization capabilities

-## Classifiers used
+## Classifiers used:

+- AdaBoost
+- Decision Tree
 - Euclidean Distance
+- Extra Trees
+- Gaussian Naive Bayes
+- Gradient Boosting
-- K Nearest Neighbors
+- K-NN
-- Multi Layer Perceptron with sigmoid activatrion and stochastic gradient Descrent
+- Linear SVC
 - Logistic Regression
+- Multi-Layer Perceptron
+- Passive Aggressive classifier
 - Random Forest
-- Linear Support Vector Classifier
-- Extra Trees
-- Gaussian Naive Bayes
-- Decision Tree
-- AdaBoost
-- Stochastic Gradient Descent
-- Passive Aggressive
+- sklearns SGDClassifier

+## We evaluate the classifiers using:

+- Recall – Of all actual positive cases, how many did it correctly detect.
+- Precision – Of all predicted positive cases, how many were actually positive.
+- Accuracy – What fraction of total predictions were correct.
+- F1 Score – What the balance between precision and recall is.
+- R2 – Measure the variance in data explained by the model.
+- RMSE – Measure the root squared error.
+- MAE – Measure the average absolute error.
+- MSE – Measure the average squared error.

+## Our results can be found in results.md

 ## Prerequisites